 It offers 1,500 watts of power and is IP certified waterproof.
 The temperature controls mean you can decide just how warm it gets.
 This one is meant to be installed on the interior of your patio umbrella.

-Best Cheap Portable Heater: Mr. Heater MH15T Single Tank Top Outdoor Propane Heater
+Best Outdoor Propane Heater: Mr. Heater MH15T Single Tank Outdoor Propane Heaters

 This heater can be placed anywhere you need it, and offers instant warmth.
 Now keep in mind that it isn’t able to heat up a lot of space, so this isn’t meant for a large yard or patio.

-On the other hand, this is the cheapest patio heater in our list.
-This means, you can buy two or three of these little heaters and place them conveniently around the patio, instead of buying a large and expensive standing heater.
+On the other hand, this is the cheapest patio heater on our list.
+This means you can buy two or three of these little heaters and place them conveniently around the patio, instead of buying a large and expensive standing heater.

 Conclusion – Finding the Best Outdoor Heater